lsu-ddem/pathways-site/content/4_PhysicalComputing/1_Digital_IO/1_Lesson_1/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3tErNe5782Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 You may have recognized this code form the page [Arduino SetUp](https://pdm.lsupathways.org/4_physicalcomputing/arduino-setup/).
-This is a simple code to check that your computer can properly communicate with your Arduino as ir requires no extra components and is small in size.
+This is a simple code to check that your computer can properly communicate with your Arduino as it requires no extra components and is small in size.